taylorbodin/ECE281_CE5/README.md

 ```

 ###ALU Modification
-1. I added the fourth case "11" to alup which primes the ALU for the logical or operations
+1. I added the fourth case "11" to aluop which primes the ALU for the logical or operations
 ```
 architecture behave of aludec is begin